MrSanZz/SmartCrop_OS/README.md

-Use for learn or smth,
+Use for learn or smth